landonpierce/azure-ad-b2c-learning-collection/README.md

 ## Authorization

 - A great sample written to explain how to use app roles in Azure AD B2C for authorization.
-Also explains the main differences between the other options. https://github.com/azure-ad-b2c/api-connector-samples/tree/main/Authorization-AppRoles
+Also explains the main differences between the other authorization options as well.
+[Identity Sample for Azure AD B2C - App Roles](https://github.com/azure-ad-b2c/api-connector-samples/tree/main/Authorization-AppRoles)
-- In scenarios which you'd like to let the federated identity provider manage groups or roles, and you do not want to manage it in your B2C tenant, you may wish to pass through the access token received from the identity provider for use by your application.
-Doing this requires that the groups and roles are being returned from the identity provider, which requires configuration specific to that identity provider.
+- In scenarios which you'd like to let a federated identity provider manage groups or roles, and you do not want to manage it in your B2C tenant, you may wish to pass through the access token received from the identity provider for use by your application.
+Doing this requires that the groups and roles are being returned from the identity provider, which requires configuration at the federated identity provider.
 [Pass an identity provider access token to your application in Azure Active Directory B2C](https://learn.microsoft.com/en-us/azure/active-directory-b2c/idp-pass-through-user-flow?pivots=b2c-custom-policy)

 ## Training Resources